 Special interest attaches to fertility as an element of population change.
 Fertility has had considerable impact on the population structure.
 In 1971, there was a record 276,362 births registered but the number of births declined progressively in each year until 1980, when a slight reversal of the trend occurred.
-This continued in 1981 when 235,842 births were registered, representing a 4.6 per cent increase from 1980.
-There were 239,903 births registered in 1982, 1.7 per cent more than in 1981.
+This continued in 1983 when 242,570 births were registered, representing a 1.1 per cent increase from 1982, which followed a 1.7 per cent increase over 1981 and a 4.6 per cent increase of 1981 births over 1980.